 The Nature Centre offers interactive opportunities for all ages to learn about the estuary, its watershed, marine life, and natural and cultural history.
 The Centre’s marine aquarium and observation tank is popular with children and families who can meet up-close with colorful, quirky intertidal creatures.
 Volunteers are there to tell the creatures’ stories and help find those good at camouflage.
 Visitors can explore our interactive “Connecting the Drops” watershed exhibit and learn about the water cycle and the salmon cycle in the Cowichan and Koksilah rivers.
 Behind the eelgrass curtain there’s a story map where you take an animated and narrated journey from the last ice age to the present in the Cowichan Valley.
 And you can use our microscopes, telescopes and explore other interactive displays, and enjoy wildlife and bird watching along our ocean front interpretive trail and from our viewing tower.
-Our dynamite team of part-time staff, nature educators and volunteers deliver school programs, summer camps, youth leadership training, citizen science projects and offer people of all ages opportunities to engage in habitat restoration in the estuary and in the Cowichan and Koksilah Watersheds of which it is a part.
+Our dynamite team of part-time staff, nature educators and volunteers deliver school programs, summer camps, youth leadership training, citizen science projects and offer people of all ages opportunities to engage in hands-on restoration projects in the estuary and watershed.
+Scroll down to see our Annual Reports below.